TwilioDevEd/sms2fa-flask/README.md

 -->
 SMS Two-Factor Authentication (SMS-2FA) helps keep your user accounts secure by validating two "factors" of identity.
 Most login systems only validate a password known by the user.
 You can make it harder for evildoers to compromise a user account by also validating something a user has, such as their mobile phone.

+**Note:** This project is not suitable for production use without modification.
+2FA tokens are stored using Flask's built in session management, which exposes its contents in a client-side cookie.
+If you want to use this code in production, you should use something like [Flask-Session](https://pythonhosted.org/Flask-Session/) to store session data server-side.

 ## Local Development

 This project is built using [Flask](http://flask.pocoo.org/) web framework.